 How-To Roast Squash

-One of my FAVORITE things about the Fall and Winter is SQUASH.
-I LOVE all the different varieties that you can find at the market and have fun trying out different ways to bake, roast and cook them.
-I think my FAVORITE method of eating any type of squash is by far Roasting it.
-It’s quite simple and roasting just brings out all the sweet, nuttiness in the squash and makes it so tender it just melts in your mouth.
-I think another reason I LOVE squash is that you serve it sweet like dessert, savory as a side or even use it as a healthier alternative to FRIES!
+#FlashbackFriday with this Healthy How To Roast Squash.
+One of my favorite things about the Fall and Winter is squash.
+I love all the different varieties that you can find at the market and have fun trying out different ways to bake, roast and cook squash.
+I think one of the most flavorful methods for cooking squash is to roast it.
+All of the flavors caramelize as it roasts so you can truly taste all the sweet, nuttiness in the squash and it makes the squash so tender that it just melts in your mouth.
+Another reason I love squash is it’s versatility.
+You can serve it sweet like dessert, savory as a side or soup, as a cheese substitute for mac n cheese and, my all time favorite, as a healthier alternative to French fries!

-This is the first time I’ve used Kabocha Squash and I LOVED it.
-The flavor reminds me of a cross between butternut squash and pumpkin.
+For today’s how-to, I used Kabocha Squash.
+The flavor of Kabocha squash reminds me of a cross between butternut squash and pumpkin.
 Here are two easy methods for roasting squash plus a few variations to help you spice or sweeten it up.
 Enjoy!

 INGREDIENTS: